CaptSinBad/x402-wrapper/docs/product_journal.md

 - TODO: Add `payment_links` schema and link resolver page.
 (Assigned to: product + engineering)
 - TODO: Schedule CI run and triage pnpm ignored build-scripts.
 (Assigned to: engineering / devops)

+Next immediate engineering task (planned)

+- TODO: Protect the Payment Links admin API with RBAC/Privy server-side checks.
+Implementation notes:
+  - File to change: `apps/dashboard/pages/api/payment_links/create.ts` — wrap the default export with `requireSellerAuth` or `requireAuth` so only authenticated sellers can create links for their account.
+  - Use existing helpers: `apps/lib/requireSellerAuth.ts` and `apps/lib/verifyPrivySession.ts` (server-side verification).
+Ensure the created `payment_links.seller_id` is validated against the authenticated seller's wallet or ID.
+  - Add unit tests: mock Privy verification and assert unauthorized requests are rejected and that authorized requests create link records.
+  - Security: do not enable this API unprotected in staging/production until Privy envs and secrets are configured.

+These updates will be implemented next (RBAC first), then we will continue with the merchant-facing POS polish and production hardening.

 These steps are intentionally ordered so you can produce a high-impact demo (dev-settle + QR/pos stub) quickly and then lock down safety (reaper, RBAC, worker hardening) before opening to pilots.

 ## 7) Implementation notes & conventions